micmejia/bible-dump/NKJV/Genesis/Gen 19.md

 Now the firstborn said to the younger, "Our father _is_ old, and _there is_ no man on the earth to come in to us as is the custom of all the earth.

 ###### 32
-Come, let us make our father drink wine, and we will lie with him, that we may preserve the [^f]lineage of our father."
+Come, let us make our father drink wine, and we will lie with him, that we may preserve the lineage of our father."

 ###### 33
 So they made their father drink wine that night.
 And the firstborn went in and lay with her father, and he did not know when she lay down or when she arose.

 ###### 34
-It happened on the next day that the firstborn said to the younger, "Indeed I lay with my father last night; let us make him drink wine tonight also, and you go in _and_ lie with him, that we may preserve the [^g]lineage of our father."
+It happened on the next day that the firstborn said to the younger, "Indeed I lay with my father last night; let us make him drink wine tonight also, and you go in _and_ lie with him, that we may preserve the lineage of our father."

 ###### 35
 Then they made their father drink wine that night also.
 And the younger arose and lay with him, and he did not know when she lay down or when she arose.